tarantool/doc/doc/reference/reference_lua/box_schema/downgrade.rst

     Allows you to downgrade a database to the specified Tarantool version.
     This might be useful if you need to run a database on older Tarantool versions.

-    To prepare a database for using it on an older Tarantool instance, follow the steps below:

-    #.
-Call ``box.schema.downgrade`` and pass the desired Tarantool version:
+    To prepare a database for using it on an older Tarantool instance, call ``box.schema.downgrade`` and pass the desired Tarantool version:

     ..  code-block:: tarantoolsession

         tarantool> box.schema.downgrade('2.8.4')

-    #.
-Run :ref:`box.snapshot() <box-snapshot>` to take a snapshot of data:
+    Then, you need to run :ref:`box.snapshot() <box-snapshot>` to take a snapshot of data:

     ..  code-block:: tarantoolsession

         tarantool> box.snapshot()

-    #.
-Stop the server instance using the :ref:`os.exit() <os-exit>` command:

-        ..  code-block:: tarantoolsession

-            tarantool> os.exit()

     ..
 NOTE::